fbpx

 Ano Mera, Mykonos

 Ano Mera is the best-kept secret of Mykonos, and it is home to a 16th-century monastery Panagia Tourliani.
 The monastery charges a small fee for entry.
-You’ll be able to read more about the monastery in an article to follow.
+You can read more about the monastery in the Mykonos article.

 The quaint town has a few bakeries, tavernas and cafes around a square with narrow cobbled streets.
 Visit this village to experience authentic Greece hospitality.